voxel51/fiftyone-auth-migration/README.md

 pip install -r requirements.txt
 ```

 Populate the values of the `config.py` file at the root.
 These values can be found in your Fiftyone Teams deployment.
+If you need help finding these files, please contact your Voxel51 Customer Success representative.

 Run

 ```
 python migrate.py
 ```

+It is safe to run this script additional times if necessary.
+Existing users and orgs will be updated if found.

 ## TODO